thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

 relatively easy.
 It also re-enforces that after awhile, datasheets look very similar and they often aren't that bad.

 This code will closely mirror your last lab.
 To save time, the starter code has some (but not all) page numbers.
 There's an annotated datasheet in `./docs/ads1114.annoted.pdf`).
+It's 56 pages(!)  but you only need a few parts (they should all be highlighted in red).

 For this part:
   1. Implement `adc_write16` and `adc_read16` to read and write the